 Draping the pallu: Take the pallu (the loose end of the saree) and bring it over your shoulder.
 Pin it to your blouse at the shoulder to hold it in place.

 Finishing touches: Adjust the pleats and make sure they are neat and even.
 Tuck in any loose edges or folds.
-If needed, adjust the length of the saree by folding it at the bottom.
-You can even iron the pleats using steam iron or use your hair straightener to iron out the pleats.
+If needed, adjust the length of the saree by slightly pulling it at the bottom.
+You can even iron the pleats using your hair straightener to iron out the pleats.

 Accessories: You can accessorise your saree with jewellery, such as earrings, bangles, necklaces and a bindi.
 Wear comfortable footwear that compliments your saree.
 If you plan on wearing heels, try to wear the footwear before you drape the saree so that the saree doesn’t float and you get to adjust the height of the saree.
 You can also choose comfortable sneakers to go with the saree and create a fusion look.
 Quirky design sarees from Mogasu can be perfectly paired with silver or gold jewellery and trendy footwear.
 Mogasu’s traditional chanderi silk sarees go well with gold jewellery.